 On sunday afternoon instinct and bad habits took over: I grabbed my axes and started looking for a place to climb.
 It's not like there's all that much choice...
 Dripping water from the roof of Concordia looks like a good idea but, besides the fact that we are very short on water, I'm sure Jean-Paul and his other construction colleagues would shoot me down quickly.
 The drilling hole is more than 3km deep but way too narrow to squeeze in.
 There's a small snow sampling hole next to my experimental container, but it's barely 4 meters deep.
 The winter garage is a better choice.
-This place serves a double purpose: in the back of it are stored for safekeeping one third lengthwise of all the ice cores pulled up by the Epica drilling project; and in the front are stored the large vehicles in winter.
+This place serves a double purpose: in the back of it are stored for safekeeping one third (cut along lengthwise) of all the ice cores pulled up by the Epica drilling project; and in the front the large vehicles are stored in winter.
 This garage is dug underground and the entrance walls are about 6 meters high, as high as it gets around here.

 Right: Trying to climb back to ground level (Photo Laurent).

 Left: Ice deposit on the garage walls (Photo Laurent).